rollup/rollup/docs/01-command-line-reference.md

---no-externalLiveBindings   Do not generate code to support live bindings --footer <text>             Code to insert at end of bundle (outside wrapper) --no-freeze                 Do not freeze namespace objects --no-indent                 Don't indent result --no-interop                Do not include interop block --inlineDynamicImports      Create single bundle when using dynamic imports
+--no-externalLiveBindings   Do not generate code to support live bindings --footer <text>             Code to insert at end of bundle (outside wrapper) --no-freeze                 Do not freeze namespace objects --no-hoistTransitiveImports Do not hoist transitive imports into entry chunks --no-indent                 Don't indent result --no-interop                Do not include interop block --inlineDynamicImports      Create single bundle when using dynamic imports